 Economic growth and construction activity in the Netherlands, France, Belgium, Hungary, Denmark, Czech Republic and Sweden is projected to start moving in a nominal / positive direction for the 1st half of 2018.
 The Euro is forecast to trade in the 1.15 to 1.25 to the USA Dollar in the 1st half of 2018.
 The Eastern European construction sector that includes Hungary, Latvia, Estonia, Poland and Romania is starting to see nominal growth of 1.5% to 1.7% as we move into 2018.

-France elected a new President – Emmanuel Macron, the French economy is forecast to grow by 1.5% for the 2nd half of 2017.
+The French economy is forecast to grow by 1.9% for the 1st half of 2018.
 Lower energy costs are projected to uphold France on a moderate path forward to a slow economic recovery.
-The construction sector continues to experience lackluster growth; however there are number of major infrastructure / transportation projects in the pipeline, unemployment in France is forecast to be in the 9% to 10% range in the 2nd half of 2017, with construction unemployment in the 14% to 16% range.
+The construction sector continues to experience minimal growth; there are a number of major infrastructure / transportation projects in the pipeline, unemployment in France is forecast to be in the 9% to 9.5% range in the 1st half of 2018, with construction unemployment in the 12% to 14% range.

-The other European economies such as Austria, Belgium, Greece, Italy, Finland, Latvia & Ireland remain slow-moving, with restrained growth & high unemployment rates.
-The uncertainty in the Euro Zone (28 countries) continue to squeeze construction spending in the majority of the Western & Eastern European construction sectors.
-The overall Euro GDP growth forecast for the 2nd half of 2017 is between 1.2% & 1.5% not very heartening going into 2018.
+The other European economies such as Austria, Greece, Finland, Lithuania and Switzerland remain lethargic, with restrained / limited growth and high unemployment rates.
+The uncertainty in the Euro Zone (28 countries) continue to squeeze construction spending in the majority of the Western and Eastern European construction sectors.